Nadine2016/knative/batch-tutorial.md

 ```
 {: screen}

 ## Step 4.
-View job results
+View job logs
 {: #batch-viewjobresult}

 After your job has completed, view the logs for information on your completed job.
 {: shortdesc}

-### Viewing job results from the console
+### Viewing job logs from the console
 {: #batch-viewjobresult-ui}

 Access logs for jobs that are run in the console from your job definition page.
-Click **View logs**.
+Coligo uses {{site.data.keyword.la_full}} for log management capabilities.

+If you want to obtain logs for your job, before you run your job, you must [configure platform logs through the Observability dashboard](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-config_svc_logs#config_svc_logs_ui) Review [service plan](/docs/Log-Analysis-with-LogDNA?topic=LogDNA-service_plans) information as you consider retention, search, and log usage needs.
+{: important}

+* After clicking **Submit Job** to run your job, from the job run details page, click **Launch logging**.
+This action launches your log for your specific job in the Observability dashboard where you can view your job log.
+* You can also view job logs from the Job definition page.
+Select the job that you want from the Jobs pane, and click **Logs**.
+This action launches your log for the specific job your selected on the observability dashboard where you can view your job log.

-### Viewing job results with the CLI
+### Viewing job logs with the CLI
 {: #batch-viewjobresult-cli}

 To view job logs with the CLI, use the `ibmcloud coligo job logs` command.